dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 ---

-### 🧩 Can I save or favorite jokes?
+### ❤️ Can I save or favorite jokes?
 Yes!
-Tap the star icon to mark a joke as a favorite.
+Tap the heart icon to mark a joke as a favorite.
 You can view all your saved jokes anytime from the Favorites tab.

 ---